 The Waterloo Assessment Institute (WAI) focuses on the assignment as a means of assessing student learning.
-Through peer feedback and guided work time, this intensive two-day retreat at the Delta Hotel Waterloo helps individuals and program teams to redesign key assignments in their courses.
+Through peer feedback and guided work time, this intensive two-day retreat helps individuals and program teams to redesign key assignments in their courses.

 By the end of the Institute, participants will leave with